Average Motel Cost Per Night in Ohio (2026) | Prices & Tips

 Where to Stay by Trip Type: Family, Couples, Business, Road Trips

-1. Families: prioritize space, safe locations, and on-site perks.
+1. Families: prioritize space, safe locations, and simple on-site perks.

-Business travelers will value Home2 Suites by Hilton Columbus Downtown (~$137) for business convenience and easy meeting access.
+Business travelers may value properties such as Home2 Suites by Hilton Columbus Downtown when meeting access matters more than the lowest rate.

 Smart Booking Tricks and Discounts to Cut Motel Costs

-You’ll also save by targeting off-peak months like January, when average rates dip, and by choosing motels with free cancellation so you can rebook if a lower fare appears.
+Target off-peak months like January when demand often drops.
+Choose free cancellation when possible, so you can rebook if a better rate appears.

 ohio motel price variations

-Consider family-friendly picks such as The Roscoe Boutique Motel and Berlin Village Inn, which typically start around $80, or scenic stays like Lake Point Motel near Marblehead for views that add value.
+Consider family-friendly picks such as The Roscoe Boutique Motel and Berlin Village Inn if comfort and location matter.
+Scenic stays like Lake Point Motel near Marblehead may add value through location and views.

 Regional Price Differences

-Consider these tactics to reclaim control of your travel budget:
+Use these tactics to control your travel budget:

-1. Compare metro vs small-town rates before booking.
+1. Compare metro rates with nearby small-town rates.

 Top Motel Recommendations